GerritCodeReview/git-repo/docs/internal-fs-layout.md

 For more documentation on the manifest format, including the local_manifests support, see the [manifest-format.md] file.

+*   `submanifests/{submanifest.path}/`: The path prefix to the manifest state of a submanifest included in a multi-manifest checkout.
+The outermost manifest manifest state is found adjacent to `submanifests/`.

 *   `manifests/`: A git checkout of the manifest project.
 Its `.git/` state points to the `manifest.git` bare checkout (see below).
 It tracks the git branch specified at `repo init` time via `--manifest-branch`.